drepper/streamdeckd/README.md

 graphics associated with them.
 If wanted they can be overwritten by providing either an `icon` entry or `icon1` and `icon2` entries.
 The latter is needed if the button has two different displays, depending on the state (e.g., KeyLight on or off).
+If the icon file names are not absolute path names the file is looked-up first in the internal resources, then the `Pictures` subdirectory in the user's home directory, and finally in the `/usr/share/pixmaps` directory.

 OBS Control